 When is R Significant?

 You have your scatter diagram and the value of R. Is the correlation significant?
 In other words, does it mean anything to you in the real world?
-Some people give guidelines for interpreting R. For example, one website gives these guidelines:
+Some people give guidelines for interpreting R. For example:

 The author does note that others may question his boundaries.
 They are somewhat arbitrary.
 It is much better to determine the “p value” to help you determine if the correlation is significant.
 A p value is the probability of getting something more extreme than your result, when there is no correlation between the two variables.
 The p value is calculated using the t distribution where: